ironhack-labs/data-labs/module-1/pandas-project.md

   * Walk the audience through the data set you chose, providing an overview of some of the fields and other information contained in the data.
   * Walk the audience through your data wrangling workflow including what initial problems you identified in the data, what cleaning and manipulation techniques you employed, what avenues you decided to pursue and why, and what lessons you learned.
 * One important mistake you made:
   * Did you made a mistake planning your time?
-Maybe wrangling a variable that wasn't useful?
-Coding?
+Maybe transforming a variable that wasn't useful?
+Accidentally dropping one that was?